Easiest Brazilian Cheese Bread (Pao de Queijo)

 If you need to repeat with the remaining batter, blend the batter for another 30 seconds to create additional froth before re-spraying and refilling the pans.

-Serve warm, and allow the puffs to cool completely before storing for later.
+Serve warm, and allow the puffs to cool completely before storing them for later.

-- Make this Pao de Quejo recipe with different cheeses: pepper jack or monteray jack will give a nice bit of heat to the puffs!
+- Make this Pao de Quejo recipe with different cheeses: pepper jack or Monterey jack will give a nice bit of heat to the puffs!
+Some parmesan cheese will give it a nice bite.

-- Stuff the Brazilian cheese bread with savory fillings, like cooked sausage or chorizo.
+- Stuff the Brazilian cheese bread with savory fillings, like cooked sausage or chorizo, or even herbs (like rosemary).
 Make the filling in advance and cool slightly.
 Once you’ve poured the batter into the muffin tins, then add a teaspoon of the savory filling to the center of each muffin cup.

 Frequently Asked Questions

 Absolutely!
-These cheese puffs freeze very well.
-Let them cool completely before storing in an airtight freezer-safe zipper bag.
+These chewy cheese puffs freeze very well.
+Let them cool completely before storing them in an airtight freezer-safe zipper bag.
 Keep in the freezer for up to 3 months.

 Thaw frozen cheese bread in the fridge overnight.
-To reheat, place the puffs on a baking sheet and bake for 5 minutes in a 350 degree preheated oven.
+To reheat, place the puffs on a baking sheet and bake for 5 minutes in a 350-degree preheated oven.
+Or reheat them in the air fryer!

 While these yummy puffs are great to eat on their own, they also pair wonderfully with savory dips, hot sauce, and/or fruity jams.